QuentinRa/blog.quentinra.dev/maths/r/syntax/structures.md

 [Go back](../index.md)

-In R, you should consider using function rather than these structures, but the if / for statements are quite convenient.
+In R, you should consider using function rather than these structures, but the if/for statements are quite convenient.

 You can use

-* `next`: in a loop, next iteration
+* `next`: in a loop, go to the next iteration
 * `break`: in a loop, exit the loop

 <hr class="sl">